 Zhiqiang An, Ph.D., Professor and Director, Robert A. Welch Distinguished University Chair in Chemistry

-Qingyun (Jim) Liu, Ph.D., Professor and co-Director, Janice D. Gordon Distinguished Professor in Bowel Cancer Research
+Qingyun (Jim) Liu, Ph.D., Professor, Janice D. Gordon Distinguished Professor in Bowel Cancer Research

 Ningyang Zhang, Ph.D., Associate Professor